araiff/NYCSubwayAnalysis/README.md

 # NYCSubwayAnalysis
-Analysis of NYC subway data for Udacity's Data Science Nanodegree.
+Analysis of NYC subway data for Project 1 of Udacity's Data Science Nanodegree.